wustl-pctg/ProWS/README.md

 functions.
 You can find such a compiler [here](https://gitlab.com/wustl-pctg/llvm-cilk).

+## License

+The code in this repository is licensed under The MIT License (see LICENSE) except for the runtime modifications in cilkrtssupend, which is separately licensed.
+Note that some scripts in this repository access other open source projects, which are licensed separately.

+## Dependencies

+A relatively recent version of Linux is recommended, with a C++11 version of the C++ standard library.
+PORRidge was tested on Ubuntu 16.04, but is expected to run correctly in other Linux distributions.

+To reproduce performance results, Google's _tcmalloc_ should be installed.
+Also, the GNU _gold_ linker should be installed as _ld_.
+This requirement may be eliminated as the project is refactored.
+The benchmark script requires GNU _datamash_.
+Compiling the _dedup_ and _ferret_ benchmarks requires additional dependencies.

+## Installation

+The script _setup.sh_ should build the modified compiler, the modified Cilk Plus runtime, and all benchmarks.

+Before running, make sure to install GNU _gold_ as your linker -- the system _ld_ should point to _gold_.
+Installing _gold_ also installs a header called plugin-api.h, usually in either /usr/include or /usr/local/include.
+Find this file and replace the BINUTILS_PLUGIN_DIR variable in _setup.sh_ with this path.

+Some of the benchmarks require many _mmap_ calls when replaying on large data sets.
+To account for this, you may need to change the number of _mmap_ calls allowed, e.g.:

+	sudo sysctl -w vm.max_map_count=1000000

 ## Using

+The _bench/bench.sh_ script will run all benchmarks using PORRidge.
+You can change the variable CORES to a list of cores to run the benchmarks on.
+By default it runs on 1,2,4,8,12, and 16 cores.
+The results are printed directly to the screen by default.

 Currently, the provided interface is basically that of pthread\_spinlock, so just replace calls to pthread\_spinlock\_<func>